 Continuous employee learning, training, and improvement.
 It’s a goal many businesses aspire to, but is typically much easier said than done.
 Corporate leadership many times doesn’t know where to begin or how to strategically align development teams within their organizations.
 Even if they do, the execution of such plans can be very difficult to implement, often with no sense of what the return on investment is for the business.

 At ServiceSource, it’s a different story.
-We recognize that employee development is critical to our ability to retain top talent and provide the best possible outcomes to our clients and their customers.
+We recognize that development of our inside sales representatives is critical to our ability to retain top talent and provide the best possible outcomes to our clients and their customers.
 Tony Brucha recently shared some of his thoughts and personal philosophies in this area from his more than 30 years of industry experience.
 Read on for some of those insights.

 What is your vision for the ServiceSource Global Learning organization?

-The motivation behind the Global Learning team at ServiceSource is to consistently enhance our educational processes and capabilities for the benefit of both our clients and employees.
+The motivation behind the Global Learning team at ServiceSource is to consistently enhance our educational processes and capabilities for the benefit of both our clients and inside sales representatives.
 As I step into this new role, I’ve worked closely with our CEO Christopher Carrington and the rest of the company’s executive leadership to identify three key priorities for the group moving forward.
 These include:

-ServiceSource is growing every single day, which is why we are committing even more resources to bringing our employees up to speed at scale.
-As we continue to add new clients and expand existing partnerships, there is an increasing need to hire more and more intelligent individuals who understand our company, the client they work with, the geographical location they are accountable for, and the unique tools and skillsets that will enable exponential revenue growth across our client base.
+ServiceSource is growing every single day, which is why we are committing even more resources to bringing our inside sales representatives up to speed at scale.
+As we continue to add new clients and expand existing partnerships, there is an increasing need to hire more and more intelligent individuals who understand our company, the client they work with, the geographical location they are accountable for, and the unique tools and skillsets that will enable exponential inside sales growth across our client base.

 There is also the question of which training and educational processes need to be consistent throughout the organization on a global scale, and what elements should be developed for specific theaters and clients.
 We must strike the right balance between being too rigid and too flexible so that our employees are able to deliver the best client service in the most efficient manner possible.
 I’m excited to help us find those nuances and continue on the path to growth.